bodenr/vehicle-crud/README.md

 Simply clone the repo, optionally updating any `environment` settings in the `docker-compose.yaml`, and run it with `docker-compose`.

-`git clone git@github.com:bodenr/vehicle-crud.git && cd ./vehicle-crud && docker-compose up`
+1. Clone the repo: `git clone git@github.com:bodenr/vehicle-crud.git && cd ./vehicle-crud`
+2. (Optional) Update the `docker-compose.yaml` environment settings to your liking.
+3. Run the app: `docker-compose up`

+Note that when starting a basic set of integration tests are run via the `app_test` container to ensure the REST API is kosher.